Registration now OPEN

 Entry Fee: £14.50/12.50 (plus 75p admin fee)

 Places Available: 500

 Results: Available Post Race from the registration website

 Facilities: We recommend that you come ready to run.
-There are post-race changing and shower facilities available at the University of Glasgow’s Stevenson Building, 77 Oakfield Avenue, G12 8LT (5 mins walk from start line) (£3 entry + locker & towel).
+There are post-race changing and shower facilities available at the University of Glasgow’s Stevenson Building, 77 Oakfield Avenue, G12 8LT (5 mins walk from start line) (Free entry + 80p towel hire).
 Toilets are available from the park toilet block next to the Bandstand a short distance from the Congregation Point.
 The bag-drop is at the Congregation Point.

 Travel Information: Kelvingrove Park is easily accessible by public transport with numerous buses running past the park (Sauchiehall Street or Gibson Street).
 Kelvinbridge Subway is a 5 minute walk and Charing Cross railway station is 10 minutes walk from the park.
 You can also walk to the park from the city centre in around 20 minutes.
 Metered car parking is available on Kelvin Way, and in the carparks at the Kelvingrove Museum & Art Gallery or Kelvin Hall (Bunhouse Road).
 For a personalised public transport plan please visit Traveline Scotland.

 We would like to thank the following companies and organizations for their support: